Investing.com UK

 Why Did We Pick It?

-Plus500 offers a comprehensive array of CFD products, including forex, indices, cryptocurrencies, commodities, ETFs, and options, allowing traders to diversify their portfolio within the same platform.
+Plus500 offers a comprehensive array of CFD products, including forex, indices, commodities, ETFs, and options, allowing traders to diversify their portfolios within the same platform.

-Regulation and Safety: Plus500 is heavily regulated and is listed on the London Stock Exchange, this enhances its credibility and shows commitment towards providing a safe and secure trading environment.
+Regulation and Safety: Plus500 is regulated and is listed on the London Stock Exchange, this enhances its credibility and shows commitment towards providing a secure trading environment.
+Please note that traders could still lose their money due to the high volatility of the market, and losses could occur at any moment.

-Trading Platform: Plus500 offers an intuitive, user-friendly platform that is suitable for both beginners and experienced traders.
-Its platform provides an array of charting tools and technical indicators which aids in conducting detailed market analysis.
+Trading Platform: Plus500 offers an intuitive, user-friendly platform designed for both beginners and experienced traders.
+However, due to the risks involved in trading, it is essential for beginners to first utilize the demo account and the Trading Academy to gain experience before trading with real capital.
+The platform provides an array of charting tools and technical indicators to aid in conducting detailed market analysis.

-Customer Support: Plus500 offers strong customer support, with 24/7 assistance available via email and live chat, demonstrating their commitment to resolving customer queries and issues.
+Customer Support: Plus500 offers strong customer support, with 24/7 assistance available via email, WhatsApp, and live chat, demonstrating their commitment to resolving customer queries and issues.

 Risk Management Tools: Plus500 provides a range of risk management tools, including stop limit/stop loss and trailing stops.